Patriot Exchange Program

 The individual and group (two or more primary insureds) plans provide coverage for dependents and may be purchased in monthly increments.
 You can choose from a range of plan maximums and additional add-on coverages.
 You may also seek treatment with the hospital or doctor of your choice.

 For students, scholars, and cultural exchange participants when inside the U.S., the UnitedHealthcare Options network is a longstanding reputable tier 1 network that gives you more access to more doctors and services.
 When outside the U.S., you can also enjoy access to quality healthcare worldwide with our proprietary IPA network that includes over 18,550 physicians and facilities.
+To compare all of IMG's student insurance plans, check out our article, Choosing the Best International Student Insurance Plan for You.

 - Medical insurance for students studying abroad or participants of cultural exchange programs